realcrowd/rennet/README.md

 4. Dynamic configuration in general
 5. Localization

-Rennet is currently an api-only system.
-Data is stored in [Azure DocumentDb](http://azure.microsoft.com/en-us/services/documentdb/).
+Rennet is currently an api-only system, but we would like to build a management UI for it.
+By default it starts up with in-process ephemeral storage.
+This makes development and testing fast, but is not usable in production.
+A [Azure DocumentDb](http://azure.microsoft.com/en-us/services/documentdb/) storage provider is included for persistent storage of documents.
 A test account access key is provided for now, until someone abuses it.
 Data storage is abstracted into what we call [Providers](https://github.com/realcrowd/rennet/tree/master/providers) so new storage options are easy to create.
-We have an in process version that is used for the unit/system tests.

 ## Usage
-We'll tackle use case 1 for this usage example.
+Use case #1, selectively enabling features, is a key enabler for rapid development on teams.
+It enables developers to continuously ship code and limit impact of bugs.
+With dynamic configuration through something like Rennet developers can ship code, enable QA to test it, expose it to subsets of users/environments, or even place the release schedule in the hands of the product owner.

 Imagine you have an application called "GitHub" that enables collaboration around git repositories.
 With this configuration, rennet will toggle features in different deployment environments and for users with different pricing tiers in production.
 This creates a nice separation of concerns as the GitHub application no longer needs to have code for _why_ a given feature is on or off in the current context, just that it is.

 Rennet's branches and patch rules enable non-developers to choose when patches are applied, and allows rules to change without redeploying code.

+Check out the demo script in the [tests](https://github.com/realcrowd/rennet/tree/master/tests) directory if you want to run this entire usage example from one script.
+Curl is required to be in the path and rennet must be running locally on port 1337 for the script to run.

 ### Create a Repository
 This creates an empty repository with an ID of "github".
 You can store any other data you'd like on this document, but id is required.
 Later we'll add some branches into this repository to start exposing transformed data.

 ```
-> curl -X POST -H "Content-Type: application/json" -d "{\"id\":\"github\"}" http://localhost:1337/repository/github
+curl -X POST -H "Content-Type: application/json" -d "{\"id\":\"github\"}" http://localhost:1337/api/v1/repository/github

 ```

 ### Add Patches to Repository